 SCI 221.
 Introduction Meteorology.
 3 Credits.

 The science and prediction of weather including the atmosphere, storms, greenhouse effect, heat, radiation, air pollution, climate and climate changes.
-Two lectures and one two-hour lab per week.
+Two one-hour lectures and one two-hour lab per week.

 SCI 230.
 Great Ideas in Physics.
 3 Credits.